-The Government is extending the JobKeeper Payment by a further six months to March 2021.
+The Government has extended the JobKeeper Payment by a further six months to March 2021.
 Support will be targeted to businesses and not-for-profits that continue to be significantly impacted by the Coronavirus.
 The payment rate will be reduced and a lower payment rate will be introduced for those who work fewer hours.
-Other eligibility rules remain unchanged.